 Seven tips for safer senior driving

-GEM Motoring Assist says older drivers can stay safer for longer by reflecting on their driving, and by knowing where they can get expert safety advice.
+At GEM, we believe that older drivers can stay safer for longer by reflecting on their driving, and by knowing where they can get expert safety advice.

 “We are committed to playing our part in reducing the number of people killed and seriously injured on the UK’s roads, regardless of how old they may be or how they use the roads,” said GEM’s chief executive Neil Worth.